wbenoit26/ml4gw-joss/ml4gw_joss.md

 All implementations are fully differentiable, allowing algorithms to use physically-motivated loss functions.
 These features make it possible to train models on large quantities realistic detector data, perform data augmentation consistent with physical priors, and evaluate results in a way that is directly comparable with existing pipelines.
-Figure [figure] shows how these different components can be used to create an end-to-end pipeline using the example of a compact binary merger search algorithm.
+Figure 1 shows how these different components can be used to create an end-to-end pipeline using the example of a compact binary merger search algorithm.

 ## Research using `ml4gw`